How to Simplify Your Cash-Back Credit Cards

-WalletHub earlier this month released its report on 2021’s Best Credit Card Rewards Programs, along with a consumer survey.
+WalletHub earlier this month released a report on Best Credit Card Rewards Programs, along with a consumer survey.
 The personal-finance site found that 28 percent of consumers’ views toward the programs changed during lockdown, as people started seeing more clearly a need for rewards tailored to their current spending.
 But that requires a strategy.

 This post contains affiliate links.
 For more information, click here.